-Dr. Wukich teaches courses on American politics, state and local government, public & nonprofit management, emergency management, policymaking, and research methods.
+Dr. Wukich teaches courses on state and local government, public & nonprofit management, emergency management, organizational theory, policymaking, and research methods.
 Prior to teaching, Dr. Wukich worked in politics - on a presidential campaign and in a governor’s office.
 He also managed a congressional campaign.

 Dr. Wukich’s research interests include intergovernmental relations and collaborative governance, particularly within the policy domain of disaster and emergency management.
-His research focuses on how public and nonprofit agencies use information and communication technology to increase public participation and interagency coordination.
+His research focuses on how public and nonprofit agencies use information and communication technology to increase interagency coordination and public participation.

 Co-Principal Investigator.
 National Science Foundation, $40,000.
 Examining emergency evacuations and risk communication during the 2013 Colorado Flood.

 Wukich, Clayton, and Ashish Khemka. forthcoming.
 "Social Media Adoption, Message Content, and Reach: An Examination of Red Cross and Red Crescent National Societies."
 International Journal of Emergency Management.

 Steinberg, Alan, Clayton Wukich, and Tristan Wu. forthcoming.
 "Central Social Media Actors in Disaster Information Networks."
 International Journal of Mass Emergencies and Disasters.